-- Just as for the security objectives rationale of Section 6.3, the main line of this rationale is that the inclusion of all the security requirements of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security objectives identified in Section 6 are suitably addressed by the security requirements stated in this chapter, and that the latter together form an internally consistent whole. - 147 As origins of security objectives have been carefully kept in their labelling, and origins of security requirements have been carefully identified in Table 6 and Table 8, it can be verified that the justifications provided by the BSI-PP-0035 protection profile and AUG can just be carried forward to their union. - 148 From Table 4, it is straightforward to identify two additional security objectives for the TOE (AUG1.O.Add-Functions and AUG4.O.Mem Access), all tracing back to AUG.
-This rationale must show that security requirements suitably address these too. - 149 Furthermore, a more careful observation of the requirements listed in Table 6 and Table 8 shows that: - there are additional security requirements introduced by this Security Target (various assurance requirements of EAL5), - there are security requirements introduced from AUG (FCS_COP.1, FDP_ACC.2, FDP_ACF.1, FMT_MSA.3 and FMT_MSA.1).
+Just as for the security objectives rationale of Section 6.3, the main line of this rationale is that the inclusion of all the security requirements of the BSI-PP-0035 protection profile, together with those in AUG, and with those introduced in this Security Target, guarantees that all the security objectives identified in Section 6 are suitably addressed by the security requirements stated in this chapter, and that the latter together form an internally consistent whole.

-- 150 Though it remains to show that: - security objectives from AUG are addressed by security requirements stated in this chapter, - additional security requirements from this Security Target and from AUG are mutually supportive to the security requirements from the BSI-PP-0035 protection profile, and they do not introduce internal contradictions, - all dependencies are still satisfied. - 151 The justification that the additional security objectives are suitably addressed, that the additional security requirements are mutually supportive and that, together with those already in BSI-PP-0035, they form an internally consistent whole, is provided in the next subsections.
+- 177 As origins of security objectives have been carefully kept in their labelling, and origins of security requirements have been carefully identified in Table 6 and Table 8, it can be verified that the justifications provided by the BSI-PP-0035 protection profile and AUG can just be carried forward to their union. - 178 From Table 4, it is straightforward to identify two additional security objectives for the TOE (AUG1.O.Add-Functions and AUG4.O.Mem-Access) tracing back to AUG, and one additional objective (O.Controlled-ES-Loading) introduced in this Security Target.
+This rationale must show that security requirements suitably address these three. - 179 Furthermore, a more careful observation of the requirements listed in Table 6 and Table 8 shows that: - there are additional security requirements introduced by this Security Target (FMT_LIM.1 [Issuer], FMT_LIM.2 [Issuer], FDP_ITC.1 [Loader], FDP_ACC.1 [Loader], FDP_ACF.1 [Loader], FMT_MSA.3 [Loader], FMT_MSA.1 [Loader], FMT_SMF.1 [Loader], and FMT_SMF.1 [Memories], and various assurance requirements of EAL5), - there are security requirements introduced from AUG (FCS_COP.1, FDP_ACC.2 [Memories], FDP_ACF.1 [Memories], FMT_MSA.3 [Memories] and FMT_MSA.1 [Memories]). - 180 Though it remains to show that: - security objectives from this Security Target and from AUG are addressed by security requirements stated in this chapter, - additional security requirements from this Security Target and from AUG are mutually supportive with the security requirements from the BSI-PP-0035 protection profile, and they do not introduce internal contradictions, - all dependencies are still satisfied. - 181 The justification that the additional security objectives are suitably addressed, that the additional security requirements are mutually supportive and that, together with those already in BSI-PP-0035, they form an internally consistent whole, is provided in the next subsections.